MRCWirtz/astrotools/doc/source/tutorial.rst

 field lenses.
 The lenses can be created with the lens-factory: https://git.rwth-aachen.de/astro/lens-factory .
-Lenses provide information of the deflection of cosmic rays, consisting of matrices mapping a cosmic ray's extragalactic origin to the observed direction on earth.
+Lenses provide information of the deflection of cosmic rays, consisting of matrices mapping a cosmic ray's extragalactic origin to the observed direction on Earth.
 They are healpy based (https://healpy.readthedocs.io) and typically given in the nside=64 resolution to have an angular resolution of about 0.5 degrees.
 Thus, the matrices are of shape 49152 x 49152, and because of their size saved in scipy sparse format.